-Nowadays, it takes something special to have your golden hour images stand out from the crowd.
-There’s an abundance of images with nice colorful skies but fewer that can be considered impactful.
+It takes something special to have your golden hour images stand out from the crowd as there’s an abundance of images with nice colorful skies.
+However, far fewer can be considered impactful.

-So what does it take to create images that look professional?
+So what does it take to create professional-looking images of sunsets?
 How can you tell a story beyond the colorful sky?

 The good news is that there isn’t all that much extra that needs to be done.
 It’s often enough to make just a few simple changes in your approach.
 Let’s find out what.